UPDATED JAN 28, 2020

 Prepare to get lost in over 24 miles of Pittsburgh history.
 The Three Rivers Heritage Trail is a combination of the best biking trails throughout the city, connecting neighborhoods, sights, sounds, and cultures.
 North Shore Trail, Lawrenceville Trail, Millvale Trail, Eliza Furnace Trail, South Side Trail – they’re all part of this awesome network of paved wonderland, well-maintained by some hometown organizations.
 Take the whole fam and say hello to PNC Park, the Point, and Kennywood for us!

 Are you ready for the big adventure?
-Well pack your saddlebags with camping gear and Clif Bars and embark on the Great Allegheny Passage (aka Gap Trail).
+Well pack your saddlebags full of camping gear and Clif Bars and embark on the Great Allegheny Passage (aka Gap Trail).
 You’re able to bike from the Point, connect to the Eliza Furnace or South Side Riverfront Trails, and shoot out the aforementioned Steel Valley portion.
-From there, you’re on a carless and woodsy 150-mile trek to Cumberland, MD.
+From there, you’re on a carless and woodsy 150-mile ride to Cumberland, MD.
 The trail is an epic climb and crosses the Eastern Continental Divide.
 It’s the ultimate exercise/outdoorsy combo and a must for any bicycle enthusiast!

 Riverview Park in the Perry North neighborhood is like Frick Park in the sense that it’s got killer mountain bike trails – about 8 miles of ’em.
 It's also got a designated bike loop around the paved areas of the park.
 People praise Riverview for its quick hills, technical riding areas, and low-traffic.
 Apparently not many people know about the thrilling terrain just above the North Shore.
-Well…you do now.
+Well… you do now.

 If you’re a Pittsburgher and haven’t been to Frick Park, you’re doing it wrong.
 The 644 acres of this park are a stone’s throw from downtown Pittsburgh and are a haven for the off-road adventurist.
 Frick Park is loaded with mountain biking loops and trails of various difficulties.
 You can bike all over the park, and then link up with the Braddock Trail or Nine Mile Run.
 It has been said that you can bike for more than half an hour without running into the same patch of trail!